 Versatility can also be an important aspect to consider in purchasing a family camping tent.
 Unless your camping plans are set in stone and as consistent as the tides (same campground, same spot, same week, every year), your tent will need to handle a range of conditions.
-The Big Agnes Tensleep Station 6 has a large vestibule that can be configured in a bunch of different ways from sunshade to full enclosure (with or without venting windows), to full-on veranda (some poles and guy lines required) making it ideal for changing needs or conditions.
+The Big Agnes Tensleep Station 6 has a large vestibule that can be configured in a bunch of different ways from sunshade to full enclosure (with or without venting windows), to a full-on veranda (some poles and guy lines required) making it ideal for changing needs or conditions.
 The Tensleep's cousin, the Big Agnes Titan 6 mtnGLO can be configured as just a big sun/rain shade, making it useful for hot sunny days or waiting out rainstorms with larger groups of friends and family.

 Fun is also an important consideration when looking for a family camping specific tent.
 This is a very fluid criterion and will mean different things to different families.
 As reluctant adults with and without kids, we enjoyed the Big Agnes Flying Diamond 6 tent.
 It has two rooms, and one is smaller than the other giving a cubby-like feeling that kids seem to love.
 It is shorter, which takes away from the comfort factor, but adds to the fun because it feels more like a sleepover shelter and is fun to crawl around in.

 If you are lucky enough to be going on a basecamp-style camping trip (with porters or mules carrying your gear into a beautiful backcountry destination where you'll stay for a week with friends and family), it is great to take a bigger tent.
 This review has lots of great options for your base camping needs.
 Some are more mountain-ready, like the Big Agnes Flying Diamond 6 and the Marmot Limestone 6, while others, like the Eureka Boondocker Hotel 6 provide enough gear storage space for you to truly bring all your toys.